karmi/retire/README.markdown

     end

-Note, that _Slingshot_-enhanced models are fully compatible with [`will_paginate`](https://github.com/mislav/will_paginate), so you can pass any parameters to the `search` method in a controller, as usual:
+Note that _Slingshot_-enhanced models are fully compatible with [`will_paginate`](https://github.com/mislav/will_paginate), so you can pass any parameters to the `search` method in the controller, as usual:

     @articles = Article.search params[:q], :page => (params[:page] || 1)

 OK.
-Chances are, you have lots of records stored in the underlying database of your model.
-How will you get to _ElasticSearch_?
+Chances are, you have lots of records stored in the underlying database.
+How will you get them to _ElasticSearch_?
 Easy:

     Article.index.import Article.all

-However, this way, all of your records are loaded into memory, serialized into JSON, and sent down the wire to _ElasticSearch_.
+However, this way, all your records are loaded into memory, serialized into JSON, and sent down the wire to _ElasticSearch_.
 Not practical, you say?
 You're right.

-Provided your model implements some support _pagination_ — and it probably does for so much data —, you can just run:
+Provided your model implements some sort of _pagination_ — and it probably does, for so much data —, you can just run:

     Article.import